leo-need-more-coffee/doc-page-extractor/README.md

 extractor = DocExtractor(
-  model_dir_path=model_path, # Folder address where AI model is downloaded and installed device="cpu", # If you want to use CUDA, please change to device="cuda:0".
+  model_dir_path=model_path, # Folder address where AI model is downloaded and installed device="cpu", # If you want to use CUDA, please change to device="cuda".
 )
 with Image.open("/path/to/your/image.png") as image: result = extractor.extract(